Best Practices for Institutional Researchers to Optimize Data Requests and Reclaim the 60% of Team's Capacity

 • Analysts returning to forecasting, assessment design, advanced analytics, and strategic institutional advising

-• Measurably higher job satisfaction and reduced turnover
+• Higher job satisfaction and reduced turnover

 8